keshore-205/Datascience/Demo/Demo output.md

 # Fake and True News Detection Project:

-Project don by HARIKRISHNAN V
+Project don by KISHORE S

 The code will produce evaluation metrics and provide a prediction for whether the given news is true or false based on the trained model.